Why this park feels crowded

 Estimated crowd level on a 1 to 10 planning scale.

-For Capitol Reef National Park on Saturday, June 6, 2026, the estimated crowd level is 6/10 (moderate).
-June is typically a shoulder month for Capitol Reef National Park, which usually means lighter crowds while most access stays open.
+For Capitol Reef National Park on Saturday, July 4, 2026, the estimated crowd level is 8/10 (high).
+July is generally a quieter month for Capitol Reef National Park, which usually means the lightest crowds of the year, though access and weather can be more limited.

 Best time to go

-Better window: June is typically a shoulder month for Capitol Reef National Park, which usually means lighter crowds while most access stays open.
+Better window: July is generally a quieter month for Capitol Reef National Park, which usually means the lightest crowds of the year, though access and weather can be more limited.

 Arrival tip: Morning at the Hickman Bridge and scenic drive trailheads